AdobeDocs/experience-manager-cloud-service.en/help/edge/edge-dev-getting-started.md

    ![Code Sync](assets/edge-dev-getting-started/configure-code-sync.png)

-1. Click **Configure** for the org where you created your new repo in the previous step.
+1. Click **Configure** for the org where you created your new repository in the previous step.

    ![Choosing the org for code sync](assets/edge-dev-getting-started/code-sync-org.png)

-1. On the AEM Code Sync GitHub page under **Repository access**, select **Only select repositories** and the repository that you created in the previous step and then click **Save**.
+1. On the AEM Code Sync GitHub page under **Repository access**, select **Only select repositories**, select the repository that you created in the previous step, and then click **Save**.

    ![Granting AEM Code Sync access](assets/edge-dev-getting-started/grant-code-sync-acces.png)